flutter/website/src/desktop.md

 To launch your app from the command line, enter the following from the top of the package:

-[PENDING: I think it's interesting that both
-`flutter run -d macos` and `flutter run -d macOS` works.
-I prefer `macos` for the sake of ease and consistency.]

 ```terminal
 $ flutter run -d macos
 ```